 Mass is not easy to understand.

-Mass is a mecasure of how much matter we'll come to that there is in an object, while weight is a measure of the size of the pull of gravity on the object.
+Mass is a measure of how much matter is in an object, while weight is a measure of the pull of gravity on you, your weight.
+You'll be lighter on the moon.

 Mass is the amount of matter in an object.
 Mass is measured in kilograms (kg).
 Weight is a force due to the pull of gravity on an object.